mbickers/personal-site/content/_index.md

 ## Projects
 ***
 **Clippy**<br>
-December 2020 &ndash; Ongoing
+December 2020 &ndash; Ongoing<br>
-- Placeholder
+Clippy is a tool for transferring files between computers by temporarily storing them online.
+- Collaborated with a friend to build a server, client library and command line interface in Go
+- Worked on features including rate-limiting, directory upload and mnemomic creator

 {{% linkrow %}}
 [github](https://github.com/evanweissburg/clippy)